danimfernandes/tkgwv2/README.md

 These characteristics have the potential to offer relatedness estimation during screening sequencing steps at early stages of an ancient DNA project, and can therefore be very useful for project planning.

-Although mainly designed for shotgun data, TKGWV2 also works with, for example, the widely-used 1240K capture set, as long as adequate allele frequencies are provided.
+Although mainly designed and thoroughly tested for shotgun data, TKGWV2 also works with, for example, the widely-used 1240K capture set, as long as adequate allele frequencies are provided.

 # Requirements
 ### Version 1.0a - Released 06/2021